ronyjdesousa/pa-ping/README.md

 ## Platform Support

-Paping currently supports Linux systems.
+Pa-ping currently supports Linux systems.

 macOS and Windows support are planned but not yet fully implemented.

 ## Building from Source

-Paping uses the GNU autotools build system.
+Pa-ping uses the GNU autotools build system.

 ### Requirements